Live cell imaging

 Living cell imaging

-Nanolive is a start-up based in Lausanne, Switzerland.
+Nanolive is a company based in Lausanne, Switzerland.
 Created in 2013, the company is currently composed by 15 employees.
 It develops the 3D Cell Explorer, a high-tech microscope which brings a great innovation to living cell imaging: the 3D Cell Explorer.
 Through the introduction of this last generation of 3D microscopy, Nanolive shows that it is an ambitious company, and takes the challenge of developing the living cell study, in order to develop new drugs and medical treatments.

 Need help or support ?